 Our unit on Counting will teach you several visual and arithmetic tricks for organizing and counting objects in a variety of ways.
 To learn more, you can either explore what's in this unit or read through the Combinatorics: Counting Syllabus.

-Our unit on Probability (Coming soon!) will show you how to apply these counting strategies to determine the real-life probability of events.
-It will also delve into more complicated ways to select objects, including ways to calculate all possible combinations that can be selected from a group.
+Our unit on Probability will show you how to apply these counting strategies to determine the real-life probability of events.
+It also delves into more complicated ways to select objects, including ways to calculate all possible combinations that can be selected from a group.
+To learn more, you can either explore what's in this unit or read through the Combinatorics: Probability Syllabus.